Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Methodology

-We assume that if there is a high degree of similarity between the intermediate features of the face recognition model and face forgery models, then attacking the face recognition model is equivalent to attacking the face forgery models.
+We assume that if there is a high degree of similarity between the intermediate features of the face recognition model and face forgery models, then attacking the face recognition model is equivalent to attacking the face forgery detection models.
 To verify the correlation of intermediate features across face tasks, we conduct an empirical study on FaceForensics++~\cite{ffpp}.
 We randomly select 256 frames to calculate the intermediate features and then average for calculating cosine similarity.
-Fig.~\ref{fig:feature} shows the cosine similarity of intermediate features between face forgery detectors and face cognition models.
-The middle layer selection of the face recognition model is shown in Table~\ref{tab:layerselection} and the face forgery detectors select the second block unit.
-According to Fig.~\ref{fig:feature}, we find that face recognition models and face forgery detectors have a high correlation between the intermediate features of the same face because these are all face-related tasks and models capture the general features of faces.
+Figure~\ref{fig:feature} shows the cosine similarity of intermediate features between face forgery detectors and face recognition models.
+Here, the face recognition models are FaceNet~\cite{FaceNet}, CosFace~\cite{CosFace}, and ArcFace~\cite{ArcFace}.
+The face forgery detection models are ResNet50~\cite{resnet}, Xception~\cite{xception}, EfficientNet-b4 (Eb4)~\cite{EfficientNet}.
+The middle layer selection of face recognition models is shown in Table~\ref{tab:layerselection} and the face forgery detectors select the second block unit.
+According to Figure~\ref{fig:feature}, we find that face recognition models and face forgery detectors have a high correlation between the intermediate features of the same face because these are all face-related tasks and models capture the general features of faces.

 The above observations illustrate the high correlation of intermediate features between face-related tasks.
 Due to the high correlation between the intermediate features of face recognition and face forgery detection, the perturbation of attacking face recognition can also perturb face forgery detection to a certain extent, so we propose cross-task perturbation initialization.
 Given a face recognition model $Z$, $l$ represents the $l$-th layer, and $Z_l(\cdot)$ represents the intermediate feature of the $l$-th layer.
 Considering attacking face forgery detectors, the adversary has a real face $x_r$ and a forged fake face $x$.
 Usually, $x_r$ is selected as the initialization to ensure adversarially, and then the distance from $x$ is reduced.
 Therefore, the optimization objective for cross-task adversarial perturbation is as follows: